 Ceramic photos are permanent kiln fired digital images.
 Any original photo or scanned image can be reproduced and permanently fired into a variety of oval, square and rectangular size ceramic tiles that will withstand the test of time.
 When we place your ceramic on your headstone we sandcarve the granite to the shape and depth of the ceramic so it is inlaid flush with the surface.
 This processes further protects your ceramic from the elements and a prevention against vandalism.

-NOTE: Ceramic orders can take up to 8 weeks for production.
+NOTE: Ceramic orders usually take 2 weeks to produce.

 Are there specific shapes or sizes required?